SanctiMagistri/TFTLCharacterGenerator/README.md

 # TFTLCharacterGenerator

-Tales From The Loop Character Generator in Polish made for Bachelor Degree.
+Tales From The Loop Character Generator in Polish made for Bachelor Degree by Mateusz Wasyluk.